concord-consortium/leap-motion/README.md

 - `production` branch is deployed to top-level directory (http://models-resources.concord.org/leap-motion/index.html).
 - other branches are deployed to `/branch/` subdirectories (e.g. http://models-resources.concord.org/leap-motion/branch/master/index.html)
-- tags are deployed to `/version/` subdirectories  (e.g. http://models-resources.concord.org/leap-motion/version/0.1.0/index.html)
+- tags are deployed to `/version/` subdirectories  (e.g. http://models-resources.concord.org/leap-motion/version/0.6.0/index.html)

+## URL Parameters
+Many of the simulations can be customized using URL parameters as follows:

+### Seasons
-- For the Seasons simulation URL parameters can be specified to preset which panels to display.
+For the Seasons simulation URL parameters can be specified to preset which panels to display.
 Panels are specified with the parameters:
 ```
 viewMain
 viewTop